-Within the Analytics view you can select a data range and export data.
+Within the Analytics view, you can select a data range and export data.
 You will receive an export of your data.
-Within the data you will be able to see which flows have been triggered and how often it occured.
-The same process allows you to get insights in the tags
+Within the data you will be able to see which flows have been triggered and how often it occurred.
+The same process allows you to get insights into the tags

-Another way to measure performance is to add an analytics integration from the Intregration section.
+Another way to measure performance is to add an analytics integration from the Integration section.
 You will be able to see your flows and tags in your existing analytics tools.